 - (A) Purpose.
 The purpose of the AR-1 district is to allow agricultural uses such as farming and ranching and single-family detached dwellings and related complementary uses.
 The district is intended to be rural in character.
-No Confined Animal Feeding Operations are permitted.
-Subject to Ruidoso Downs Animal Ordinance. - (B) Principal permitted uses.
+No livestock except horses.
+Up to two horses per acre are permitted No Confined Animal Feeding Operations are permitted.
+Nanny goats are permitted in conjunction with horses. - (B) Principal permitted uses.
 Principal permitted uses in the AR-1 district are: - (1) Farms and ranches. - (2) Single-family residences. - (C) Conditional uses.
-Conditional uses in the AR-1 district are: - (1) Churches and schools. - (2) Electrical substations, gas regulatory stations, water pump stations, water towers and lift stations. - (3) Public buildings. - (4) Radio, television or microwave transmitting towers, not to exceed 35 feet in height. - (5) Cannabis microbusiness.
+Conditional uses in the AR-1 district are: - (1) Churches and schools. - (2) Electrical substations, gas regulatory stations, water pump stations, water towers and lift stations. - (3) Public buildings. - (4) Radio, television or microwave transmitting towers, not to exceed 35 feet in height. - (5) Nonconforming uses subject to § 155.078. - (D) Permitted accessory buildings.
+Permitted accessory buildings in the AR-1 district are: - (1) All structures accessory to farming and ranching. - (2) Private garages.